luis-armando-perez-rey/lsbd-vae/README.md

 This is the code for the paper "Quantifying and Learning Symmetry-Based Disentanglement"[1] presented in [ICML2022](https://icml.cc/virtual/2022/spotlight/17702).
 Please find a tutorial for running a basic experiment within this repository in this [notebook](notebooks/basic_experiment.ipynb).

 ## Requirements
-This code has been tested with Tensorflow version 2.3.1, this code also requires [Tensorflow Datasets](https://www.tensorflow.org/datasets) and it has been tested with version 3.2.1.
+This code has been tested with the following packages:
+- tensorflow== 2.4.1
+- tensorflow-datasets==1.2.0
+- tensorflow-probability=0.12.2

 ## Data
 The data used in this paper can be downloaded from the following [link](https://drive.google.com/file/d/19JTHk5I5yDnaSq_lX7DKTIvgg6J5Sz3-/view?usp=sharing).
 Please unzip the files within the main folder of the repository to obtain the same folder structure as detailed.

+The ModelNet40 dataset we have used to produce the renders can be found [here](http://modelnet.cs.princeton.edu/).
+If you use the dataset we provided please also cite their work [2].

+*Note:* The COIL-100 dataset is downloaded using tensorflow-datasets and should download the data into the data folder.

 ## Reproduce Results
 In order to reproduce the results obtained by training the LSBD-VAE using semi-supervised training type from the main repository the following: